nyanmyr/resources/GameDev.md

 - [C programming](https://www.codeforhunger.com/2020/12/Learn%20C%20programming%20in%20easy%20way%20%20codeforhunger.html): free with lot of examples and their solutions.
 - [Pixelicious](https://www.pixelicious.xyz): convert any of your images into pixel style, it is powered by machine learning and works great.
+- [BFXR](https://www.bfxr.net/): An online tool that can generate simple sound effects.